-- (a) Youth Membership may be terminated by: - resignation; - in the case of Beaver Scouts, Cub Scouts, Scouts, and Venture Scouts by leaving their Group or District Venture Scout Unit without joining another; - failure to pay the Scout Headquarters, District and Group Membership Subscriptions (if required); - dismissal. - (b) Notwithstanding any other means provided by these Rules, Youth Membership may be terminated by resolution of the National Executive Committee of the Association. - (c) The Committee shall be under no obligation to state its reasons for making such a resolution.
+- (a) Youth Membership may be terminated by: - resignation; - in the case of Beaver Scouts, Cub Scouts, Scouts, and Venture Scouts by leaving their Group or District Venture Scout Unit without joining another; - failure to pay the Scout Headquarters, District and Group Membership Subscriptions (if required); - dismissal. - (b) Notwithstanding any other means provided by these Rules, Youth Membership may be terminated by resolution of the National Executive Committee of the Association. - (c) The Committee shall state its reasons for making such a resolution.